Why and How to Install Bar Ends On A Mountain Bike

 ● Brand

 The best brand will always carry the day, so bear it in mind when you go out shopping.
 Now, on finding a befitting bar end brand for your bike, there are plenty in the market for both experienced bikers and a novice.
-After making a comparison, titec micros, profile design boxer, XLC, RavX Lite, and Pyramid Carbon Fiber emerged as some of the market’s best brands.
-You can also check out more brands in leading bike stores.

 ● Design